The Gallery

 The MacKenzie Shop is open during regular Gallery hours, is the perfect place to find one-of-a kind, locally made, hand-crafted and thoughtfully curated gifts.
 It is also available online at: mackenzie.art/shop.
 Purchases from The MacKenzie Shop support the exhibitions and programs at the Gallery.

 Come in and experience the transformative power of art firsthand!
-Stay tuned for programming in the BMO Learning Centre.
-Join us every Sunday (online, in-person, or for a hybrid event) for Studio Sundays, where we create family-friendly projects and explore our current exhibitions through a variety of different mediums.
-Explore Studio Sunday activities.
+Stay tuned for programming in the Learning Centre.
+Join us every Sunday for Weekly We Make, where we create family-friendly projects and explore our current exhibitions through a variety of different mediums.

 Event in the Shumiatcher Theatre